roma-glushko/magento2-training-camp/README.md

 - What's ADA?
 What rules are needed to be follow about website color schema, text, navigation to be complient with ADA?
 - Use http://wave.webaim.org/ to test your favourite website.
 What are issue being detected?
+- WCAG 2.0.
+A, AA, AAA levels

+### ECM-9.
+Question

+Explain social merchandising approach.
+Tools Magento provides to use this technique.

+### ECM-10.
+Question

+What does the acronym MOSCOW stand for?
+How is it used?

 ## Magento Architecture (MGA)